 Research by The Children’s Society has led to an estimate suggesting that some 100,000 children go missing every year.
 Essentially, when they go missing, children are either running from a problem such as neglect or abuse at home, or to somewhere they want to be.
 They may have been coerced to run away by someone else.
 Whatever the reason for their running, The Children’s Society estimates that approximately 25% of those children who go missing are at risk of serious harm.

-The new pan Merseyside Missing from Home and Care Protocol was launched in May 2018 and is now in effect across Merseyside.
+The new pan Merseyside Missing from Home and Care Protocol was launched in May 2018, and updated in 2022.
 The protocol is designed to provide a joined up multi agency response to children and young people who are missing or have gone missing from home and care.

 The protocol includes the local procedure for managing cases where children are missing from home or care.
 The procedure can be downloaded here: